(Violin, viola, cello, vocals)

 (Violin, viola, piano, harp, vocals)

 Ursa brings her youthful vitality and considerable musical prowess to the stage.
 She is equally at ease burning through blistering reels on the fiddle, blending in with vocal harmonies, or playing backup on the keyboard.
 Although young, she is already very familiar with the stage, having performed since the age of nine in a wide variety of genres, from classical to Celtic to Klezmer.
 She has performed with Stellae Boreales, the Maplewood Ceilidh Band, the Cadenza String Quartet and was the principal violist with the Ottawa Youth Orchestra.
 Ursa was selected to take part in the National Arts Centre Young Artist Program.
-She has graduated from Canterbury High School, where she was in the Arts Canterbury string program, In fall 2107, she will be heading to Ottawa University to study Performance Viola.
+She graduated from Canterbury High School, where she was in the Arts Canterbury string program.
+She is now attending Ottawa University studying Performance Viola and she is also Principal Violist of the Ottawa Pops Orchestra.
 As well as performing with Fiddlehead Soup, of course!